ben5459/HybridManufacturingPlatform/Automatic Tool Changer/README.md

 ## Features:
+- True kinematic coupling that complies with the maxwell criteria.
 - Able to detect the current state of the lock mechanism.
 - Able to detect a fault in the locking mechanism (neither slider switch is triggered).
 - Able to detect crashes that are not recoverable.